es

 Map

-The closest exits from the AP-7 are the ones signposted for Oliva (nº 61) and Dénia (nº 62).
+The nearest exits from the AP-7 motorway are the ones signposted for Oliva (sur)-Pego (no. 592) and Ondara-Dénia (no. 62).

-In the Muntanyeta Verda there is a picnic area and an enabled car park.
-From there you can access the wooden walkways of the Salinar River and the viewpoint.
-It is also the beginning of the routes and the ornithological itinerary.
+In the Muntanyeta Verda there is a picnic area and car park.
+From there you can access the viewpoint and the wooden bridges that cross the Salinar river.
+It is also the starting point of the walking routes and the birding itinerary.

 Flora and fauna